A car is likely one of the more expensive purchases you’ll make in your life.

-- The initial deposit is much higher than other, similar car finance options.
+- The initial deposit can be higher than other, similar car finance options.

 Cash or savings

-The final method of financing your new car is perhaps the most expensive, but usually the most financially secure.
+The final method of financing your new car can be the most cost effective and usually the most financially secure as you have no interest or charges to pay on the cash amount.
 If you have the money available, you could always buy the car outright with your own cash savings.
 This gives you immediate access to the car and no monthly payments to worry about – you'll also own your new vehicle from the off.